 - How long has it existed and for how long will it exist?

 Questions on who is affected and its consequence is problematic and can have legal ramifications.
 Any measurement in this area needs to be rigorously tested, especially in regards to healthcare.
 The number of people affected by the reputation event, its consequence and how public your business help determine the level of awareness for the reputation issue.

-From within a business it is hard to get a sense of how many people are aware of an issue.
+From within a business, it is hard to get a sense of how many people are aware of an issue.
 Even issues with limited awareness in the market can seem large.
 Social media can also make issues seem more universally known.
-Understanding awareness provides an indication of how much the issue is a concern to the public, independent of any sales affects.
+Understanding awareness provides an indication of how much the issue is a concern to the public, independent of any sales effects.

-Understanding the level of awareness in conjunction with buyer behaviour and the timing of the awareness provides a direct way to estimate scenarios for short and medium term business sales.
+Understanding the level of awareness in conjunction with buyer behaviour and the timing of awareness provides a direct way to estimate scenarios for short and medium-term business sales.